aem-saidur-rahman/School_District_Analysis/README.md

 ![](https://github.com/aem-saidur-rahman/School_District_Analysis/blob/main/Resources/original_dist_sum.png)

-The testing data of 461 9th graders at Thomas High School was turned into null data, which recalculated the percentages of passing math, passing reading, and the overall passing.
+ 461 Thomas High School 9th graders data was turned into null data, which recalculated the percentages of passing math, passing reading, and the overall passing.
 The total count of students did not change as that was run on the count of the student ids, which was not turned into null data.

 Adjusted Analysis: